andreszorrilla/oikoitea/README.md

 # Oikoitea
-This Project is my Final Degree Work that consists in an Application based on Image Retrieval by text using tecniques of *Natural Language Processing* applied to the management of a Visual Agenda of a Specialist in people with Autism Spectrum Disorder.
+This Project is my Final Degree Work that consists in an Application based on Image Retrieval by text using tecniques of *Natural Language Processing* applied to the management of a Visual Agenda for Specialists that interact with people with Autism Spectrum Disorder.

 # Development environment: